-These results indicate that the HVAC filters are not reducing the overall particle loading inside the building when compared to the outside air.
-If additional testing performed later indicate that interior PM10 quantities continue to be elevated above the exterior quantities, the feasibility to use HVAC filters with a higher efficiency rating should be considered.
-The US EPA does have a National Ambient Air Quality Standard at $150 \,\mu g/m^3$ which was not exceeded during the testing.
-The World Health Organization (WHO) also has set a standard of 50 μ g/m3 as a 24-hour average and 25 μ g/m3 as an annual average exposure.
 For a building that implements the use of an HVAC system, it is typical to see a 25% to 35% reduction in total particulates inside a building compared to the outside concentration of particulates while the HVAC units are operational.
-The feasibility of upgrading the HVAC systems' filter efficiency rating could be investigated if complaints were to increase at this building.
+The feasibility of upgrading the HVAC systems' filter efficiency rating could be investigated if complaints were to increase.
 The American Society of Heating, Refrigeration, and Air Conditioning Engineers (ASHRAE) has recommended filter minimum efficiency reporting value (MERV) of not less than six (6) for filters in HVAC systems supplying air to occupied office space (ASHRAE Standard 62.1-2004-5.9).
-A recent ASHRAE guidance regarding building operations during the Covid-19 pandemic has also recommended increasing the filter efficiency to the highest rating compatible with the HVAC system, up to MERV-13, and sealing the edges of the filter to limit air bypass.
+A recent ASHRAE guidance regarding building operations during the Covid-19 pandemic has also recommended increasing the filter efficiency to the highest rating compatible with the HVAC system, up to MERV-13, and sealing the edges of the filter to limit air bypass and deposition of dust on air registers.
 Follow the manufacturer's recommendations for a filter change out schedule.